Environmental Social Work in California: Careers, Agencies & How to Get Started

 Public Health Departments

-Public health departments are responsible for addressing any health issues that affect large groups of people.
+Public health departments play a key role in addressing health issues that affect large groups of people.
 This includes ecological problems like waste disposal, climate change, emergency preparedness, and droughts.
 They sometimes employ social service professionals to run awareness campaigns and garner support for new environmental protection laws.

 Healthcare Providers

 The short-term effects of pollution are bad enough, but when left untreated, they can turn into deadly chronic illnesses that affect communities for generations.
-But unfortunately, not everyone can afford treatment.
+Unfortunately, not everyone can afford treatment.

 Healthcare social workers employed by hospitals and community clinics help people find affordable healthcare, organize community health screenings, and advocate for their clients’ rights when discrimination prevents specific groups from seeking treatment in the first place.